8 Small-Deck Plans for Maximizing Your Outdoor Space

 Just because your deck is small doesn't mean it shouldn't work hard.
 Much like shelves, hooks, and drawers in the tiniest linen closet, there are multiple ways to put your small-deck design to work.
 Think of built-in seating with lids that flip up to hide outdoor cushions and toys.
 If your small deck is elevated, try hidden storage underneath for seasonal furniture.

 Whether they're in containers or between the small deck and the rest of your landscape, flowers, trees, and shrubs are key to melding deck with yard.
-Use small shrubs to disguise footings, posts, and corners; trees to offer shade; and flowers to connect with gardens elsewhere in the yard.
+Use small shrubs to disguise footings, posts, and corners.
+Trees to offer shade and privacy, and flowers connect with gardens elsewhere in the yard.

 Just because your deck is small doesn't mean you should pay less attention to the final flourishes.
 Plan for convenient outlets.
 Choose complementary fabrics and furniture that enhance the design of the small deck and your outdoor living space.
 Do what you can to create a space that feels comfortable and welcoming.